 - Green: When illuminated, the green LED on the drive carrier indicates drive activity.
 A connection to the drive backplane enables this LED to blink on and off when that particular drive is being accessed.
-Please refer to Chapter 6 for instructions on replacing failed drives. - Red: The red LED indicates a drive failure.
+Please refer to Chapter 6 for instructions on replacing failed drives. - Red: When this LED is flashing it indicates that a raided drive is rebuilding.
+A solidly lit red LED indicates a drive failure.
 If one of the drives fails, you should be notified by your system management software.
 Please refer to Chapter 6 for instructions on replacing failed drives.